 Financial Fraud

 Corporate giants may engage in financial fraud or misconduct, such as accounting fraud, insider trading, or misleading investors about the company’s financial health.
 These actions can have far-reaching consequences for shareholders, employees, and the broader economy.
+The market power of large corporations allows them to manipulate regulatory frameworks and evade accountability.
 The Enron scandal of the early 2000s serves as a notorious example of corporate fraud, resulting in the collapse of the energy giant and widespread financial losses.

 Data Breaches and Privacy Violations